Carole & Tuesday Review – Must Watch Anime

 Where to Watch Carole & Tuesday

-Carole & Tuesday is available on Netflix.
+Carole & Tuesday is a Netflix original and is available there.
 Part One is 12 episodes, with a Part Two coming soon.
 The well written music is also available to stream on Spotify, Apple Music, and other services.
 Keep reading Comic Years for all things anime, gaming, comic books, and pop culture!